samuraibeach/samurai/index.md

 ---
 ### An oasis for mellow travellers...

 Located only 2.5 hrs north of Sydney and 10 minutes away from Nelson Bay, SAMURAI PORT STEPHENS YHA Backpackers is a great spot to stop on your travels along the East Coast backpacker trail or to escape the city for a few days.
 SAMURAI accommodates guests in rustic bungalows surrounded by jungle gardens.
 There is a laid-back and welcoming atmosphere—where the Staff knows your name and it’s easy to meet other travellers.
 Lounge around The Lagoon-style pool, hang out in The Shed, or sit back and spot wildlife from the open verandas.
-SAMURAI PORT STEPHENS YHA caters for a variety of guests with bunk-style Backpacker Rooms, Family Rooms, and Deluxe Double Rooms.
+SAMURAI PORT STEPHENS YHA caters for a variety of guests with bunk-style Backpacker Rooms, Double Rooms, Triples, Family and Ensuite Double Rooms.

 ### Wildlife